Mundaring Toy Library

 Borrowing Toys:

-• Members may borrow a total of nine items per 2 week loan period consisting of four toys and five jigsaw/games.
-Corporate members have a month loan period of nine items.
+• Members may borrow a total of eight items per 3 week loan period consisting of four toys and four puzzles/games.
+Corporate members have a month loan period of eight items.

 • Members are responsible for ensuring all items are counted and checked against the packaging label prior to borrowing.
 Counting the toy pieces before borrowing is a condition of membership.

-• Incomplete or broken toys should not be borrowed before checking with the supervisor on duty.
+• Incomplete or broken toys should not be borrowed.

 • Members are responsible for selecting age-appropriate toys/games for their child.